HaomingFu/z-team-rules/_posts/2014-09-10-Linked-Lists.md

 #         self.next = None
 {% endhighlight %}

+### Remove a node
+This one is very basic.
+What you need to do is point the next pointer of the prev node to the next node.
+Like this: `prev.next = prev.next.next`

 ### Reverse a linked list
 To reverse a linked list, you can use three pointers like this: